Sunday, October 17, 2010

 Acai in hand, we hit the road again, completely unsure of what terrain this was really going to be.
 The roads begin to wind, narrowing to just a single car width in some spots.
 The bridges are short but there is no room for sharing so we yield to the oncoming traffic and allow them to travel the bridge before us.
 And, then it is our turn.
 There are 46 one lane bridges in this journey and we make it through them all, abiding by all of the customary bridge etiquette.
 Who knew there should be such a thing?!?!

 Okay, we kept on cruising up and down and around and around and around and around....
 You get the gist.
 We stopped and checked out Kaumahina State Wayside Park, Honomanu Bay, Ke'anae Arboretum and even the Nahiku Market Stands before we finally arrived in Hana.
 It really is a beautiful little city.
-We had lunch at the Hana Maui hotel and then began our journey back through the 56 miles, eagerly anticipating the views that every turn would have in store for us. the GPS unit that we have by now named Mogwai, is telling us very interesting stories about Hawaiian history.
-And, while I can safely say that I love rocking' out in Maui now, I say no thank you to being here pre-1900's.
-NO MAHALO FOR ME!
+We had lunch at the Hana Maui hotel and then began our journey back through the 56 miles, eagerly anticipating the views that every turn would have in store for us. the GPS unit that we have by now named Mogwai, i

 No comments: